Van Wijngaarden grammar: Implementations

 a parser for a large class of W-grammars, with example grammars for expressions, eva, sal and Pascal (the actual ISO 7185 standard for Pascal uses extended Backus–Naur form).

 Dick Grune created a C program that would generate all possible productions of a W-grammar.

 Applications outside of ALGOL 68

-The applications of EAGs mentioned above can effectively be regarded as applications of W-grammars, since EAGs are so close to W-grammars.
+The applications of Extended Affix Grammars (EAG)s mentioned above can effectively be regarded as applications of W-grammars, since EAGs are so close to W-grammars.

 W-grammars have also been proposed for the description of complex human actions in ergonomics.